 Acquire a broad based understanding of the relationship between

-London, Stratford, Bath and their playwrights, their writers, and the theatre.
+London, Stratford, Bath and their playwrights, writers, and theaters.
+Visit

-Stratford).A critical journal encouraged reflection on the variety of course experiences; an in-depth research
+Stratford.
+Keep a journal to reflect on the variety of course experiences, and complete an in-depth research

-project allowed extensive examination of a critical problem presented by one
+project to examine a critical problem presented by one

 aspect of the course.